xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

   - Function as a Service
 ---

-This blog post is a continuation of a previous blog post titled [Hitting the Limits of Simple: Working with AWS Chalice Part 1][1].
+This blog post is a continuation of a previous blog post titled ["Hitting the Limits of Simple: Working with AWS Chalice Part 1"][1].
 If you haven't read that post already, I suggest reading it for the full context.
 The TL;DR is we have jammed Chalice and Please together to get it to produce a deployment package along with infrastructure to deploy; we need to deploy that infrastructure now.

 ## Disclaimer